pingcap/docs-cn/tools/data-migration-troubleshooting.md

 If you encounter errors while running Data Migration, try the following solution:

 1. Check the log content related to the error you encountered.
-The log files are on the dm-master and dm-worker deployment nodes.
+The log files are on the DM-master and DM-worker deployment nodes.
 You can then view [common errors](#common-errors) to find the corresponding solution.

 2. If the error you encountered is not involved yet, and you cannot solve the problem yourself by checking the log or monitoring metrics, you can contact the corresponding sales support staff.